electro-sportiv-magnitude/livecodingmobile/README.md

 https://danieliglesia.com/mobmuplat/

-it combines several GUI play arounds with livecoding and includes two samplers with six preset sounds further documentation needs to be done this is very experimental in the design and the patch idea, check out some bytebeat formulas if you have any ideas for a better layout or more functions just get in touch IG:@planet._.safe
+it combines several GUI play arounds with livecoding and includes two samplers with six preset sounds;
+further documentation needs to be done;
+this is very experimental in the design and the patch idea, check out some bytebeat formulas ;
+if you have any ideas for a better layout or more functions just get in touch IG:@planet._.safe;

 # livecodingmobile0.3.5.1